greg-raven/Uncommon-Sense/_posts/2009-06-10-treason-and-the-nation.md

 ---
-title: 'Treason and the nation'
+title: "Treason and the nation"
 layout: post
 categories:
 - corruption